nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * Unlike `NAME`, these items (`TELEGRAM`, `GITHUB`, `PHONE` and `EMAIL`) are not separated by spaces.
 If full words are needed for matching, you will have to type the full item out each time you search.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-`TELEGRAM`, `GITHUB`, `PHONE` and `EMAIL` are unique. if your partial text input is too common and list too many batchmates, simply type a few more letters!
+`TELEGRAM`, `GITHUB`, `PHONE` and `EMAIL` are unique.
+If your partial text input is too common and list too many batchmates, simply type a few more letters!
 It is still better than typing the entire item!
 </div>

 <div markdown="block" class="alert alert-info">